Using AI to Get Your Creative Juices Flowing

 Despite its name, much of the content “creation” process isn’t about creativity.
 Often the process is very manual and even tedious as designers and marketers dig into time-consuming activities such as image searches — time and talent that could be spent building a creative vision.
-While it’s necessary work, it’s not ideal for the designer or the organization they support.
+While it’s necessary work, it’s not ideal for the designer or the organisation they support.

 That said, with more content available and more content velocity demanded, resources are constantly being allocated to keep pace with consumer demands.
 “You have to be in the consumer’s line of sight 24/7,” says Shambhavi Kadam, group product manager, Adobe Stock.
 “It’s hard to compete for the consumer’s attention when they get information instantaneously, and review it across multiple channels and devices.
 To do that, you have to create content much faster and at a larger volume,” she says.
-At the same time, the content still must be high quality and personalized.
+At the same time, the content still must be high quality and personalised.

 A new paradigm for marketers